The 10 Worst Neighborhoods In Bakersfield For 2022

 Then, we ranked each neighborhood in Bakersfield, California for each of these criteria from worst to best.

-The neighborhood with the lowest "Worst Score" ranks as the worst neighborhood of Bakersfield.
+The neighborhood with the lowest “Worst Score” ranks as the most dangerous neighborhood of Bakersfield.

-Read on below to learn more about these terrible places around Bakersfield to live.
-Or skip to the end to see the list of all 40 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 39 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Bakersfield

-As we mentioned earlier, the neighborhoods in Bakersfield aren't all bad.
-Stockdale Estates takes the cake as the best place to live in Bakersfield.
+As mentioned earlier, the neighborhoods in Bakersfield aren’t all bad.
+Artisan takes the cake as the best place to live in Bakersfield.

 We ranked the neighborhoods from worst to best in the chart below.